s2kOp/crpas/README.md

-Here's your updated README with the additional feature included:

----

-# CRPAS - Crime Rate Prediction and Alert System
+# CRPAS - Crime Rate Prediction and Analysis System

 ## 📌 Overview
 CRPAS is a machine learning-based system that predicts crime rates.
 The project provides insights into crime trends across Indian states, offering estimated crime rates, case numbers, and population estimates for a given **year, state, and crime type**.
 It also identifies the **top 5 high-crime districts** in the selected state for the given crime type and year.